 Perry Park is a recreational day use area, situated near the dam on the south end of Perry Lake.

-Perry Park is located next to a marina and the lake information center, and features a swimming beach and two reservable picnic shelters, making it ideal for a large party or family function.
+Perry Park is located next to a marina and the lake information center, and features a reservable picnic shelters, making it ideal for a large party or family function.

 Perry Lake Dam was completed in 1969 to help with flood control for the Missouri and Mississippi Rivers.
 Today, the lake boasts 159 miles of shoreline and 12,000 surface acres of water, creating countless recreational activities for visitors, and earning it the nickname "paradise on the plains."
 The park is surrounded by the lake and a beach on one side offering plenty of access to the shoreline.